 I was well aware that she had a vivid imagination so it was difficult to know what the truth was.
 She often tells two versions of events and sometimes I was hoping that the alternate version of events that she proposed right after the one that was first mentioned was actually the one to be true.
 Who knows though?
 Did someone walk away or was this person killed after all, we’ll never really know… and exactly that play with the reader’s emotions, kindling that hope that we still carry in ourselves for the most positive outcome, is what made this novel extraordinary.

 It did take me a bit of time and some research to find out more about the political situation in Austria at the time and the characters positions.
 ‘It’s only the Wehrmacht’ introduced me to their new visitors but I would have enjoyed it if the author had described their situation in more detail as it left me confused at first.
 The author also put a lot of effort into describing the landscape, the sky and air etc. which I could really imagine but not all of his characters came alive as much as Nelli’s surroundings unfortunately.

 It was a interesting short story and Nelli allowed me to read a ‘could have happened’ story about a painting that really went missing in 1945.
 Above all this she made me realise that heroes don’t always get their fame.
 There were good people who acted and were never named.
 There are still so many stories untold, people who were brave and never received the recognition they deserved.
 It’s time to take notice and this novella is a great tribute for any unnamed heroes.

-I received a free paperback copy of the novel from the publisher, Quercus Books.
-This is my honest opinion.
+I received a free copy of this novel from the publisher MacLehose for review.
+This review is my honest opinion.